Human resources management

 We are committed to increasing the number of women in management positions and to promoting the professional advancement of women.
 There is an annual women's meeting, which is regularly attended by a member of the Deka Group's Board of Management, and the DekaFrauenFokus series of events focusing on topics such as "Strengthening cooperation and increasing impact".
 In addition, two women's networks founded by female employees and female managers in the Deka Group again promoted internal networking within the company during this year under review.

-The new career site provides a very good insight into Deka's work.
+The career site provides a very good insight into Deka's work.

 Diversity at DekaBank